Naveen17122000/portfolio/README.md

 ## About

-This is the personal portfolio of **Naveen Kumar Thodimela**, a Python Backend Developer specializing in Django, Django REST Framework, and React.js.
+This is the personal portfolio of **Naveen Kumar**, a Python Backend Developer specializing in Django, Django REST Framework, and React.js.
 The site showcases:

 - Professional background and current role
 - Technical skill set with proficiency indicators